Do your labia minora appear larger than they should?

 Initially, the labia minora may be slightly swollen, and will progressively decrease in volume.
 After one to two months, they will have significantly reduced swelling, but healing will not yet be complete.
 I consider the final result to be around six months to a year.
 The scars remain in the natural folds and become practically imperceptible.

-It is very common to combine other intimate surgical procedures with labiaplasty.
-This is because treatment of the intimate area should be comprehensive, to achieve the highest degree of aesthetic harmony.
-I specialise in various modalities of intimate surgery and have the knowledge, experience, and skill to offer you a complete and individualised treatment.
+It is very common to combine other female intimate surgery procedures with labiaplasty.
+Treatment of the intimate area should be comprehensive, to achieve the most natural balance.
+As an intimate surgery specialist, I have the knowledge, experience, and skill to offer you a complete and individualised treatment.

 The intimate surgeries most commonly performed alongside labiaplasty are: